v-machine/bigint/README.md

 BigInt is a C library for computing integers with arbitrary sizes.
 BigInt is currently in active development.

 # Motivation
 Built-in integer types in C are limited by the size of the register.
-The built-in types should suffice for most general purpose programming.
-However, when it comes to modern cryptography, the need to compute with primes with hundreds of digits dwarfs even the `long long` type.
+Sufficed for most general purpose programming, they fall short when it comes to modern cryptography.
+The need to compute with primes with hundreds of digits dwarfs even the `long long` type.
 Thus, the need for a big integer library seemed justified.

 Noob to C and facinated by crytography, I have decided to write a big integer library as an excuse to practice C programming and to delve deeper into computer systems.
 A byproduct of learning, this codebase is (and continutes to be) rough on the edges, but hopefully less so in each succesive iterations.